typesanitizer/not-a-blog/opinionated-haskell-guide-2019.md

 that you can quickly hoogle things while you're sitting on the toilet.
 You're welcome.

+If you use DuckDuckGo as your search engine, it already has [several shortcuts](https://duckduckgo.com/bang?c=Tech&sc=Languages+(Haskell)) that make searching using Hoogle and Hackage easy. (h/t @Warbo for the tip!)

 #### Hlint

 [`hlint`](https://github.com/ndmitchell/hlint) is an excellent linter that will